 The Low Energy Beam Transport (LEBT) line is a structure of roughly 2.4 m in length with two magnetic solenoids used to match the beam from the ECRIS into the subsequent accelerating structure, the RFQ.
 Matching the beam, i.e. transforming the latter in order to produce given characteristics, is very important since accelerating structures needs well-defined input beam parameters to achieve their nominal functionalities.

-The Radio-Frequency Quadrupole (RFQ) of the 4 vanes type is composed of four segments of 1 m each.
-The 4.6 meters structure accelerates the proton beam from 75 keV to 3.62 MeV.
+The Radio-Frequency Quadrupole (RFQ) of the 4 vanes type is composed of five segments of ~90 cm each.
+The 4.6 metre structure accelerates the proton beam from 75 keV to 3.62 MeV.
 It is the fisrt RF accelerating structure.
 The RF for the ESS RFQ is set to 352.21 MHz.
 In addition to accelerate the beam, the RFQ shape the continuous beam in a train of bunches.
 Each RF period contains one bunch.

 The Medium Energy Beam Transport (MEBT) line matches the beam coming from the RFQ into the subsequent accelerating structure, the DTL.
 It uses RF bunching cavities and magnetic quadrupoles to match the beam in the longitudinal and the the transverse planes.
 The length of the MEBT is roughly 3.9 m.